Hansel12092/Expense-Tracker-Collab-Project/README.md

 ## Expense Tracker Features

-- Allows user to input Category, Item, Cost, and Date
+- Allows users to input Category, Item, Cost, and Date

 - User can Add or Remove expenses, and view them conveniently